mggg/ecological-inference/README.md

 For more work with r-by-c examples, see `examples/santa_clara_demo_r_by_c.ipynb`.

-For examples of depth model comparison and checking steps with PyEI, see `examples/model_eval_and_comparison_demo.ipynb`.
+For examples of model comparison and checking steps with PyEI, see `examples/model_eval_and_comparison_demo.ipynb`.

 ### Issues